ciretorres/2HAWC/README.md

 | :-------------: |:-------------:| :-----:|
 | <img src="./captures/IMG_4387.jpg" width="285"> | <img src="./captures/IMG_4388.jpg" width="285"> | <img src="./captures/IMG_4390.jpg" width="285"> |

-In a modern vision way, the fundamental particles, viz. quarks, electrons, neutrinos, muons, taus where ionized during the cooling and the acecelerate expanse of the universe since the Big bang.
+In a modern vision way, the fundamental particles, viz., quarks, electrons, neutrinos, muons, taus where ionized during the cooling and the acecelerate expanse of the universe since the Big bang.
 Once that these particles became with a more complex structure, because of gravity, heat and many other stuff, the first stars and galaxies started to bright.

 <img src="./captures/IMG_4391.jpg" width="900">

 After that, we jumped into a laboratory where they explained us how does it work, in general, the electronic system of the HAWC's Observatory.
-The most interest part, from my point of view, is when the Cherenkov's effect lights the photocathode in the tubes for photomultiply it into many electrons, which sends a signal to the engineering mechanisim, where a front-end board recieve these pulses and translate them into bitcode, and then process it with another machines-levels to get the data in a natural language.
+The most interest part, from my point of view, is when the Cherenkov's effect lights the photocathode in the tubes to photomultiply it into many electrons, which sends a signal to the engineering mechanisim, where a front-end board recieve these pulses and translate them into bitcode, and then process it with another machines-levels to get the data in a natural language.

 |||||
 |:---:|:---:|:---:|:---:|